nezg/addon-amnezia-wireguard-client/README.md

 The tunnel interface is created automatically as **`wg0`**.

-By default, AllowedIPs can be configured for a full-tunnel connection:
+For a full-tunnel connection, use:
 ```text
 AllowedIPs = 0.0.0.0/0, ::/0
 ```